cristicretu/CP-Scraper/README.md

 # CP-Scraper

-Competitive Programming Scraper is a python script that automatically creates input and output files, specific folders and pre-completed snippets, when given an online judge problem url.
+Competitive Programming Scraper is a python script that automatically creates input and output files, specific folders and pre-completed snippets, in just ***3 seconds***.

-Also, it can open *VSCODE, VIM OR ATOM* with all the freshly made files.
+Also, it can open *VSCode, Vim or Atom* with all the freshly made files.

 Currently, it supports ***codeforces.com***, ***infoarena.ro*** and ***pbinfo.ro***!

+## Why?

+Because it's cool.

+No wasting time making folders and files, getting snippets and inputs from the Online Judge.
+This script makes you forget about small stuff, and gets you going straight into programming - no time wasted, 3 seconds and you're set.

 ## How to use it?